urbit/urbit.org/content/grants/app-urvault.md

 - Adding passwords to their ship
 - Reading password from their ship/pasting them into password input boxes on the correct domain
 - Storing passwords encrypted at rest

+Payment: $8000 in WSTR upon completion of apprenticeship